 Students who have missed assignments due to absences will be permitted to make up the work.
 Make-up work shall not be authorized for the purpose of removing an absence.
 It is the responsibility of the student to contact each instructor and make appropriate arrangements to complete any missed work.
 Normally, instructors will make arrangements on the student's time, outside of class, to make up tests or other missed work.
 If an exam is not taken on the day scheduled or if the exam was failed on the first attempt, a make-up test may be taken.
-All missed material in a subject must be madeup for the student to receive credit for that subject.
-All the classroom material missed during the absence shall be made-up in the specific content area that was missed.
-The instructor issuing the make-up work assignment will determine whether the assignment will include projects, questions, or essays, depending upon the subject, and the amount of time that was missed.
-Make-up work can be scheduled before class, after class, or on Fridays or Saturdays, with prior notice to the Campus Executive Director.
-Make up work will be supervised by an instructor approved for the class, in which the material is being made up.
-Only the instructor who assigned the make-up work will be able to give the students a satisfactory grade upon the completion of the make-up work.
-The Director of Education or Campus Executive Director may attest to completion of the make-up work in the event the instructor is unavailable.
-The instructors will document that the work has been completed and the student will sign and date the completed make up session documentation.
+All missed material in a subject must be made-up for the student to receive credit for that subject.
 All make-up work assigned must be completed before the end of the block; this includes all tests, assignments, and projects.
 Failure to complete all make-up assignments by the end of the block will result in an "F" grade.
 Under extenuating circumstances, an incomplete may be granted, which would allow a student up to two weeks from the end of the block to submit all required materials.
 There is no charge for work made up within a class.
 No more than 5% of the total course time hours for a program will be accepted as official makeup work per Texas Workforce regulations.
-Although the school is charged with reporting and enforcing this policy, it is primarily the responsibility of each student to maintain attendance and ensure makeup work is completed as required.
+Although the school is charged with reporting and enforcing this policy, it is primarily the responsibility of each student to maintain attendance and ensure make-up work is completed as required.